 American Teen’s Guide to Paris: Travel tips and top sights

-This post is written by my 15-year old son Dennis.
+This post is written by Dennis, then 15.

 Over the recent spring break, I went on a week-long trip to Paris, France with my school.
 We went in a group of 31 kids and 4 French teachers.
 Our school used the company ACIS to organize the trip and provide a tour guide, but there are many other such organizations.
 I have put together these travel tips for American teens traveling to Paris, but packing and shopping tips may be useful for some other places in Europe.